 Judith Ortiz Cofer

 Ortiz Cofer’s work explores the rifts and gaps that arise between her split cultural heritages.
-Her early immersion in both Puerto Rican and American culture has shaped her multi-genre approach, which includes works of fiction, prose, poetry, and sometimes a combination of the three.
+Her early immersion in both Puerto Rican and American culture shaped her multi-genre approach, which includes works of fiction, prose, poetry, and sometimes a combination of the three.
 Her work The Latin Deli, which was nominated for a Pulitzer-Prize, explores various genres, combining poetry, short fiction, and personal narrative.
-She is also an author of children’s books.
+She was also an author of children’s books.

 In 2010, Ortiz Cofer was inducted into the Georgia Writers Hall of Fame.
 Her awards include grants from the Witter Bynner Foundation and the Georgia Council for the Arts, as well as fellowships from the National Endowment for the Arts for poetry, the Bread Loaf Writers' Conference, and the Florida Fine Arts Council.
 She died in December 2016.